Fast-Track to Subject Leadership: Preparing for Head of Department

 Course Leader

-Dr Stephen Belding is an experienced teacher and Head of Chemistry at Rugby School.
-He holds an MChem and a DPhil in Chemistry from Oxford University, and a Masters from the University of Buckingham, where he focused on school inspection reports and what drives excellence in schools.
-With over a decade of teaching experience, Dr Belding is an A-level examiner, PGCE mentor, and author for Seneca, as well as a presenter and content developer for Rugby School Online.
-Additionally, he serves as a school governor at Ashlawn School in Rugby.
+Dr Stephen Belding is Director of Academic Programmes for Rugby School Global Partnerships and former Head of Chemistry at Rugby School.
+He holds an MChem and a DPhil in Chemistry from Oxford University, as well as a Masters in Education from the University of Buckingham, where his research explored school inspection reports and the drivers of excellence in schools.
+He also serves as the governor responsible for teaching and learning at Ashlawn School in Rugby, sits on the governing council of ISEB, and works as an A-level examiner.

 Read more